Skip to content

 3. Reflect scanned stored memories for patterns and grouped related facts into concepts.

-4. Forget marked the specified entities as deleted in the bitemporal database and removed their vectors from the index.
-The data remains in the audit history but no longer appears in queries.
+4. Forget retracted the specified memories from Datahike and removed their vectors from the index.
+The data remains in Datahike history for audit purposes but no longer appears in queries.